(Extended essay alert)

 I’m happy to be part of one community or many, to be associated with one or more labels or definitions, but I’ve no intention of letting those communities tell me (or anyone else) who I am.
 I may order books from a certain (dis)reputable online retailer, but they’ve never once recommended anything to me that I’ve wanted to read.
 Nor do I want them to second-guess the direction my brain will take next.
 I don’t want to be reduced to algorithm-fodder.

-The unknown factor to the algorithm is “my secret me”–the foundations and infrastructure of my city, the pipework and the power supply–which, if they are to provide any support to the buildings visible to others, need to remain firmly below ground, protected from those who would being in the heavy digging equipment to try to investigate them, whether in the name of friendship or of the false gods of Transparency and Accountability.
+The unknown factor to the algorithm is “my secret me”–the foundations and infrastructure of my city, the pipework and the power supply–which, if they are to provide any support to the buildings visible to others, need to remain firmly below ground, protected from those who would bring in the heavy digging equipment to try to investigate them, whether in the name of friendship or of the false gods of Transparency and Accountability.
 I’ve said something of this previously.

 I’ve also written elsewhere about the importance of those very rare friends, trustworthy beyond the ordinary, with whom one can share the “secret me”, not least when one is forced by circumstance to live behind some façade or other to keep the peace.
 One may need to pretend to give a damn about the corporate mission statement for the sake of the mortgage payments.
 However, one must beware, or at least be aware, of letting it become the defining truth about oneself.